 The driving factor behind this rise appears to be China.

 The world’s second superpower is certainly a major player in the formation of the Paris agreement, and it is inarguably investing in its renewable (and nuclear) energy sector at a breakneck pace, but coal is still cheap and easily accessible.
 Although it aims to ultimately give up coal, its current use is one that can be largely tracked by following its economic prowess.

 A few years back, its economy stalled, which matched with a flatlining coal output.
 Now, with its economy rising again, its coal use is following along with it.

 The latest estimate from the GCP is that carbon dioxide emissions grew 2 percent in 2017 compared to last year.
 The lead author of one of the papers, Professor Corinne Le Quéré from the University of East Anglia, told BBC News that this is “very disappointing”.

 “Time is running out on our ability to keep warming well below 2°C (3.6°F).”

-Altogether, the world has emitted 41 billion tonnes (45 billion US tons) of carbon dioxide.
+Altogether, when land use changes and emissions are taken into account, the world is set to emit 41 billion tonnes (45 billion US tons) of carbon dioxide.
 Although China played, and is evidently still playing a large part in this, the blame doesn’t rest with it alone.